ymlai87416/CarND-Vehicle-Detection/writeup.md

 * hog_channel: specify which channel hog feature is extracted
 * spatial feat, hist_feat, hog_feat: enable / disable features

-As the function `find_car` use a pre-calculated the hog feature, and hence the step is a multiple of pix_per_cell, the smaller the pix_per_cell, more windows this function can search.
+As the function `find_car` uses a pre-calculated the hog feature, and hence the step is a multiple of pix_per_cell, the smaller the pix_per_cell, more windows this function can search.

 For pix_per_cell = 16 and scale = 1, the sliding windows search for following windows. each unit square in the below image